Store Regulations

 Prices and payment methods.

-1. Products prices are given in Polish zlotys (PLN) and include VAT in accordance with applicable regulations.
+1. Product prices are given in Polish zloty (PLN) and include VAT in accordance with applicable regulations.

-2. The customer can choose one of the available payment methods provided by the seller.
+2. The Customer may choose one of the available payment methods provided by the Seller.

-3. When making payments, the customer should follow the information provided by the seller or operator of a given payment method.
+3. When making a payment, the Customer should follow the information provided by the Seller or the operator of a given payment method.

-4. By choosing payment via payment operators, the Customer undertakes to comply with the Regulations for the provision of services by such an operator.
+4. By choosing to pay via payment operators, the Customer undertakes to comply with the regulations governing the provision of services by such operator.

 § 7.

-1. The customer can delete the account in the store by himself.
-This option is available after logging in to the customer's panel and consists of pressing the "Delete Account" button.
+1. Customers can delete their Store account themselves.
+This option is available after logging in to the Customer panel and involves clicking the "Delete Account" button.

-2. Deleting the account results in the removal of customer identification data and the anonymization of the customer name and e-mail address.
+2. Deleting your account will result in the removal of your customer identification data and the anonymization of your customer name and email address.

 § 8.

-2. Customers are obliged to read the content of the Regulations and other related documents and must accept its provisions to continue using the store.
+2. Customers are obliged to read the Regulations and other related documents and must accept their provisions in order to continue using the Store.

-3. Customers cannot use personal data obtained in the store for marketing purposes.
+3. Customers may not use personal data obtained in the Store for marketing purposes.

-1. device with a screen that allows you to display websites,
+1. a device with a screen capable of displaying websites,

 2. Internet access,

-3. Web browser consistent with W3C standards and supporting HTML5,
+3. a web browser compliant with W3C standards and supporting HTML5,

-2. Actions taken by customers are forbidden or using software, including:
+2. Actions undertaken by Customers themselves or using the software are prohibited, including:

-1. decompilation and analysis of the source code without written consent,
+1. decompiling and analyzing the source code without written consent,

-2. excessive loading of the store server without written consent,
+2. excessively load the Store server without written consent,

-3. attempts to identify gaps in the store's security and server configuration without written consent,
+3. attempts to identify vulnerabilities in the Store's security and server configuration without written consent,

-4. sending a code, scripts or software that can harm its operation, clients or administrator,
+4. sending code, scripts or software to the Store that may harm its operation, Customers or the administrator,

-5. placing a code in the store that can track or capture customer or administrator data,
+5. placing code in the Store that can track or capture customer or administrator data,

-6. taking actions aimed at disturbing, immobilizing or hindering the functioning of the store.
+6. taking any action aimed at disrupting, immobilizing or hindering the operation of the Store.

-1. If a cyber security incident is detected or a potential violation of the GDPR, customers should immediately report this fact to the store administrator to enable a quick solution to the problem and protect all customers.
+1. If a cybersecurity incident or potential violation of the GDPR is detected, Customers should immediately report this fact to the Store administrator to enable a quick resolution of the problem and the protection of all Customers.

 a) contact form.

-3. The store provides an electronic service in the form of a newsletter.
-To use the Newsletter service, the customer introduces his e-mail address to the appropriate field on the store's website and approves it by clicking the "Sign up" button.
-The service is launched after the customer confirms the intention of subscription by clicking on the link sent in the e-mail to the address indicated by the customer.
-In addition, the customer has the option of starting the use of the Newsletter service by selecting the appropriate option when placing an order in the store.
+3. The Store offers an electronic service in the form of a Newsletter.
+To subscribe, the Customer enters their email address in the appropriate field on the Store's website and confirms it by clicking the "Subscribe" button.
+The service is activated after the Customer confirms their subscription by clicking the link sent in an email to the address provided by the Customer.
+Additionally, the Customer can begin using the Newsletter service by selecting the appropriate option when placing an order in the Store.

-4. Personal data of customers contacting the Seller is processed in accordance with the principles set out in the "Privacy Policy", which is an integral part of the Regulations.
+4. The personal data of Customers contacting the Seller are processed in accordance with the principles set out in the "Privacy Policy", which constitutes an integral part of the Regulations.

 § 9.